COMP08011/fault-tolerant-kafka/README.md

 [2021-11-14 21:57:46,800] INFO [KafkaServer id=2] started (kafka.server.KafkaServer)
 ```
-- To help you keep track of these cmder panes later, rename each one something like b0, b1, b2 (for broker0, broker1 etc).
+- **Don't forget to rename these terminal panes to help you keep track of which broker is running where.**

 You should now have a Kafka cluster running with 3 brokers.